-"Anything you add has a much bigger impact here because of the heritage."
+"It should be possible to build more 'character' into new housing - rather than putting up 'off the shelf' estates."
+Civic Society "Anything you add has a much bigger impact here because of the heritage."
 Local Authority Officer

 4.5 Design quality